European-XFEL/DAMNIT/docs/internals.md

 The DAMNIT data format details the exact structure of the data in the database and HDF5 files.

+### Database schema updates

+The current schema version is stored in the `metameta` table under the key `data_format_version`.
+When opening an existing database, the code compares the stored version with the app’s required version.
+If upgrades are needed, it applies each migration step in order, updating the version after each step.

+To add database changes:
+1. In `damnit/backend/db_migrations.py`, make a call to `migration_step` to
+   register a new migration.
+See the other migrations in the file for reference.

+2. Add a short note to `docs/internals.md` to keep a brief changelog.

 ### v4 (current)

 Adds a trigger to remove orphaned tags after their last reference is deleted